 Unfortunately, no. We ask that volunteers

-commit to the whole summer (both summer sessions) so that volunteers
+commit to the whole summer (both summer UNC-CH sessions) so that

-get the most out of their experience and can provide service for a
+volunteers get the most out of their experience and can provide service

-significant amount of time.
-The areas we serve count on a continuous
+for a significant amount of time.
+The areas we serve count on a

 How long is the registration

-registration is a two or three day time period where hundreds of
+registration is a one or two day time period where hundreds of students

 How do I get a volunteer